-Additionally, via a separate document, staff has prepared a five-year Capital Improvement Plan (CIP) which will be reviewed in conjunction with the recommended operating budget.
-It is requested that the Village Board approve a five-year CIP document well in advance of the adoption of the FY22 Budget in December which would allow public works to begin engineering design on some projects identified in the FY 2022 CIP in order to obtain competitive bidding in a timely manner.
+Additionally, via a separate document, staff has prepared a five-year Capital Improvement Plan (CIP) which has been reviewed in conjunction with the recommended operating budget.
+The Village Board approved the FY22-26 CIP Document on October 18, 2021 and this allows Public Works to begin engineering design on some projects identified in the FY 2022 CIP in order to obtain competitive bidding in a timely manner.

-1 Downtown Oak Park, Oak Park Regional Housing Center, Oak Park Residence Corporation, Oak Park Housing Authority, Oak Park Area Arts Council, Oak Park Economic Development Corporation and Visit Oak Park.
+&lt;sup>1 Downtown Oak Park, Oak Park Regional Housing Center, Oak Park Residence Corporation, Oak Park Housing Authority, Oak Park Area Arts Council, Oak Park Economic Development Corporation and Visit Oak Park.